-Most financial instruments (whether financial assets or financial liabilities) are valued on an amortised costs basis using the effective interest rate (EIR) method.
-Interest costs recognised in the comprehensive Income and Expenditure account are the effective interest rate and not the actual interest rate being applied in during the year.
-For most of the borrowings that the Authority has however this means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest); and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year according to the loan agreement.
+Most financial instruments (whether financial assets or financial liabilities) are valued on an amortised costs basis using the Effective Interest Rate (EIR) method.
+For most of the borrowings that the Authority has however this means that the amount presented in the Balance Sheet is the outstanding principal amount repayable (plus accrued interest); and interest costs charged to the Comprehensive Income and Expenditure Statement are the EIR and not the actual interest rate being applied during the year.